RadiusNetworks/omniauth-radius-rails/README.md

 ## A note about the namespace

 The top level namespace for this generator is `Kracken`.
-This is not normal for a gem to be called `omniauth-radius-rails` but inport a module called `Kracken`.
+This is not normal for a gem to be called `omniauth-radius-rails` but import a module called `Kracken`.

 ## Control access on a controller